 Peyote has had a profound impact on the cultural and spiritual traditions of indigenous peoples of the Americas.
 Despite its controversial history, it remains a significant symbol of indigenous heritage and spiritual practice, and continues to play a vital role in the lives of many people today.

-Ayahuasca is a powerful entheogenic brew that has been used for at least centuries by indigenous communities in the Amazon Basin for spiritual, religious, and medicinal purposes.
+Ayahuasca is a sacramental brew that has been used for at least centuries by indigenous communities in the Amazon Basin for spiritual, religious, and medicinal purposes.

 This traditional plant medicine is typically made by combining two spiritual plants — the ayahuasca vine (Banisteriopsis caapi) and the leaves of the chacruna plant (Psychotria viridis).
 The ayahuasca vine contains monoamine oxidase inhibitors (MAOIs) which allow the classic psychedelic compound DMT in the chacruna leaves to be active when ingested.